comet-toolkit/punpy/docs/content/punpy_digital_effects_table.rst

 These uncertainty components, unsurprisingly, have uncertainties as the data values.
 As attributes, they have the information defining the error-correlation structure.
 If the FIDUCEO correlation forms can be used, the form name and optionally its parameters are stored directly in the attributes of the uncertainty component.
-If the FIDUCEO correlation forms cannot be used, the form in the attributes is listed as custom and as parameter it has the name of another variable in the xarray dataset that has the correlation matrix.
+If the FIDUCEO correlation forms cannot be used, the form in the attributes is listed as "err_corr_matrix" and as parameter it has the name of another variable in the xarray dataset that has the correlation matrix.

 Multiple uncertainty components can be added for the same data variable, and obsarray provide functionality to combine these uncertainties, either as the total uncertainties for a given variable, or as separate random, systematic, and structured components.

 Measurement Function